shahzadhasann/CRUD_CodeFirst_Core6/README.md

 Shahzad Hasan
 * [@ShahzadHasan](https://github.com/shahzadhasann)

-## License
+### License 📝

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+* This project is licensed under the MIT License - see the LICENSE file for details.